electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/protectingbattery/_index.md

 ---
 title: How to protect the battery on my all-electric Audi?
 linktitle: Protecting battery
-description: EV batteries degrade over time, but there are many things you can do to make them last longer.
+description: EV batteries degrade over time, but there are many things you can do to make them keep their capacity longer.
 weight: 1
 ---